AlaaN-Smadi/data-structures-and-algorithms-401/README_401_05.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Discuss Why.
 What is the Big O space/time for this approach? -->

-I used for loop , map and quality test to make sure that all of my functions will work I used replit to test my functions before test them on VS Code
+I used while loop and quality test to make sure that all of my functions will work I used replit to test my functions before test them on VS Code